Howard Wolowitz: Relationships

 There is often a running gag between Leonard and Howard mocking Raj for still being single.
-In "The Plimpton Stimulation", Howard briefly mentions that he and Bernadette broke up a couple weeks earlier, but did not mention it since he "was waiting for the right time".
+In "The Plimpton Stimulation", Howard briefly mentions that he and Bernadette broke up a couple of weeks earlier, but did not mention it since he "was waiting for the right time".
 It is later revealed that the relationship ended because Bernadette caught Howard engaging in cybersex with "Glacinda the Troll" on World of Warcraft, who is later revealed to be played by a male employee of the university (Steve Patterson, "The greasy old fat guy in Facilities Management").
 By the end of the episode, the two discuss their problems and restart their relationship from the beginning.
-This marks a fundamental shift in Howard's character, as he stops perusing random women and focuses solely on his new relationship.
+This marks a fundamental shift in Howard's character, as he stops pursuing random women and focuses solely on his new relationship.

 Season 4 introduces Howard's "latent homosexual tendencies" when George Takei appears as himself in an imaginary conversation with Bernadette and Katee Sackhoff over his relationship status with Bernadette and his erotic fantasies with fictional characters, which is a reminder of what Leonard's mother earlier says about the "ersatz homosexual marriage".

 In "The Herb Garden Germination", Howard once again proposes to Bernadette, this time in front of his friends.
 To the horrific dismay of Raj, who had developed feelings for Bernadette, she accepts.
 During their engagement, Bernadette is awarded her doctorate degree and reveals that she has gotten a job at a pharmaceutical company which promises a "buttload of money".
 Although he claims to have supported her new career, Howard's friends mock him for not having a doctorate, with Penny calling the others doctors then remarking that Howard knows a lot of doctors.
 The situation reaches its breaking point when he and Bernadette have an argument after she buys him a Rolex, which he interprets as a sign that she will be the main breadwinner; more recently, he appears to be more accepting of that situation, since (after falling out over the idea of starting a family) they have discussed that if they have children, he will probably become a stay-at-home dad while she continues to work (a possibility they revisit in season 11 prior to and immediately after the birth of their son).
 The souring of relations grows worse when he learns that in addition to almost having sex with Penny, Raj was writing love poems and fantasizing about Bernadette and him, which leads to Howard distrusting Bernadette and believing that she may cheat on him with Raj.